General Information:

 Neutering:

+In our opinion, neutering is really important.
 Intact skunks can present with more behavioural issues and will often be far more aggressive towards you.
-Your skunks are also prone to more health issues if they remain intact.

 If performed by a veterinarian experienced with exotics/skunks, the procedure is low-risk and not too dissimilar to that of a cat or dog (there are anatomical differences, but the recovery is similar).